milonmaze/privacy-terms-observatory-beta/about.att.com/csr/home/governance/transparency.html.md

 Transparency Report
 Transparency Report

 At AT&T, we take our responsibility to protect your information and privacy very seriously.
-You can learn more by reading our Customer Privacy Issue Brief.
+You can learn more by reading our Privacy Issue Brief.

 Download February 2023 Report
 Overview